dvvvvvd/simple-calculator/README.md

 ## Overview

-This project implements a REST API for a Simple Calculator.
-The servlet is hosted on a Tomcat server deployed in a Docker container.
+This project implements a REST API for a Simple Calculator deployed using a servlet.
+The servlet is deployed on a dockerized Tomcat server.
+The API accepts a list of (JSON) calculation objects as the request body.

+A dockerized MySQL database is also deployed when you run the application.
+Calculations sent over the API are persisted in the database in the schema called "public" and the table called "SIMPLE_CALCULATION".
+You can access the database on port 8100.
+Username is "root" and password is "rootpassword".

 The following (POST) endpoints are exposed: